ronaldbosma/call-apim-backend-with-oauth/README.md

 ![Overview of the template](images/diagrams-overview.png)

 App registrations in Entra ID are created using the [Microsoft Graph Bicep Extension](https://learn.microsoft.com/en-us/community/content/microsoft-graph-bicep-extension) that represent the backend and the client.
+A secret and certificate are created for the client app registration and stored in Azure Key Vault.

 An API Management service is deployed with two APIs: